chlablak/pollson/README.md

 # Pollson
 **/pɔʊlzɒn/**

-*Simple, interactive, fast polls managment.*
+*Simple, interactive, fast polls management.*

 This repo contains the front-end web site for the pollson project.